 The Ending Of Inheritance Explained

-Starring Lily Collins and Simon Pegg, Inheritance received mainly negative reviews from critics, but in a year when new films are few and far between and other new releases are coming with a steep rental fee of $20 or more, you may decide that Inheritance's relatively cheap $2.99 rental price tag is worth the gamble.
-But if you watched Inheritance and remain confused about some of the film's late stage twists and turns, never fear.
-Below, we'll dig into the surprising ending of Inheritance, including each of the secrets that were hidden away in that creepy bunker.
+Starring Lily Collins and Simon Pegg, "Inheritance" received mainly negative reviews from critics, but if you aren't feeling up to visiting a movie theater or watching anything that's come out recently, then you could do a whole lot worse than streaming this underrated suspense flick.
+Of course, if you've already watched "Inheritance" and remain confused about some of the film's late stage twists and turns, never fear.
+Below, we will dig into the surprising ending of "Inheritance," including each of the secrets that were hidden away in that creepy bunker.

 In Inheritance, why did Archer tell Lauren about the bunker?

-One of the biggest questions of Inheritance is why Archer Monroe (Patrick Warburton) leaves his daughter, Lauren (Collins), the video telling her about his secret bunker in the first place.
-If he hadn't left her the video — which even tells her that "the truth must stay buried," implying that he doesn't want her to free the man he's kept locked up for the past 30 years, but he just wants her to know about him — then Carson (Pegg) would've eventually passed away down there, and Archer's secret would've died with him.
+One of the biggest questions of "Inheritance" is why Archer Monroe (Patrick Warburton) leaves his daughter, Lauren (Lily Collins), the video telling her about his secret bunker in the first place.
+If he hadn't left her the video — which even tells her that "the truth must stay buried," implying that he doesn't want her to free the man he's kept locked up for the past 30 years, but he just wants her to know about him — then Carson (Simon Pegg) would've eventually passed away down there, and Archer's secret would've died with him.
 For much of the film, the only explanation seems to be that while Archer was fine holding a man prisoner for decades, he drew the line at manslaughter.

 However, by the end of the film, another couple possible explanations have presented themselves.
 The first is that Archer wanted someone to know what had really happened to the pedestrian he'd hit with his car 30 years before.
 After the promising young student — the real Morgan Warner — was killed and buried in the woods, Morgan was declared a missing person, and it's possible Archer's guilt wouldn't let him carry the secret of Morgan's fate to the grave.
 But the other reason Archer may have told Lauren is that he may have believed Carson was Lauren's biological father, and he thought he owed her the truth of her parentage.
 We'll never know Archer's motivation for sure, but both possibilities that present themselves toward the end of the film make a lot more sense than what's implied at the beginning.